onurcatik/Chat-Application/README.md

-# MERN xChat Messaging App
+# MERN Chat-Application Messaging App

 This project is a feature-rich real-time messaging application built using the MERN stack, Socket.io, and TailwindCSS.
 It incorporates modern web development practices, including real-time messaging, user authentication, and a responsive UI.